 Start-up Facility Survey - Modified full surveys conducted for facilities in states that mandate accreditation prior to operating and using anesthesia.
-Currently, those states include but are not limited to: FL, CA, NY, IN, NJ, TX.
+Currently, those states include but are not limited to: FL, CA, NY, IN, KS, MA, OH, PA, NJ, and TX.
 QUAD A also offers these surveys to facilities that have not performed any cases in the location requested to be surveyed.

 Upon successful completion of the Start-up survey process, the facility is granted provisional accreditation for six months.
 Once provisional accreditation is granted, the facility may begin performing anesthesia cases.
 When the facility has completed the first ten anesthesia cases, the facility must submit the completed Anesthesia Validation form with the ten (10) cases with two being true-to-their anesthesia class.
 A full survey is required to be completed prior to the expiration date.
 Upon completing the full survey process, the facility will receive a new effective date of accreditation.
 This date is the date the facility demonstrated full compliance with the QUAD A Standards.
 If the provisional accreditation expires prior to demonstrating full compliance during the full survey, a potential gap in accreditation may occur.

 Seek guidance from the accreditation manager to determine appropriate time frames.
-When a facility is unable to perform ten (10) anesthesia cases prior to the expiration date or a facility is unable to complete a full survey, QUAD A will conduct no more than two startup surveys.
-If the facility is unable to perform the required number of anesthesia cases after two (2) Start-Up surveys, the facility will need to initiate a new application.
+When a facility is unable to perform ten (10) anesthesia cases prior to the expiration date or a facility is unable to complete a full survey, QUAD A will conduct no more than two Start-up surveys.
+If the facility is unable to perform the required number of anesthesia cases after two (2) Start-up surveys, the facility will need to initiate a new application.

 Note: Deemed status cannot be recommended based on a Start-up survey.
-Medicare requires that a facility is actively providing all services before deemed status can be recommended.
+Medicare requires that a facility is actively providing all services before deemed status can be Recommended.

-Initial Accreditation Survey - This is a full survey conducted for a facility that is seeking to become accredited under a QUAD A accreditation program for the first time, is eligible for an initial survey.
+Initial Accreditation Survey - This is a full survey conducted for a facility that is seeking to become accredited under a QUAD A accreditation program for the first time and is eligible for an initial survey.

-For Medicare facilities only: All Medicare surveys are unannounced.
-Facilities cited for condition level deficiencies during the initial survey will be deferred (denied) and must undergo another full initial onsite survey.
-These facilities are not eligible for a follow-up survey.
+For Medicare facilities only:

+- All Medicare surveys are unannounced. - Facilities cited for condition-level deficiencies during the initial survey will be deferred (denied) and must undergo another full initial onsite survey.
+These facilities are not eligible for a follow-up survey. - Initial with CCN This is a full survey conducted for a facility that is seeking to become accredited under a QUAD A accreditation program and it already participating in the Medicare program.
+Facilities cited for condition-level deficiencies during the initial survey will have a follow-up survey to verify the facility has achieved compliance.